linkml/linkml-registry/src/docs/build-details.md

   - `poetry.lock`, `Pipfile`
   - README files (`.md`, `.rst`)
 - **Public Repository**: Ensure your repository is public and not archived and not forked from another project.

+**Important Note**: GitHub's code search API does not index all repositories or files immediately.
+Some repositories, particularly newer ones or those with lower activity levels, may not have their files indexed by GitHub's search system.
+This means that even if your project meets all the criteria above, it may not appear in the registry due to GitHub's indexing limitations rather than issues with your project setup.
+If your project doesn't appear, you may need to wait for GitHub to index your files, or consider increasing repository activity through commits, stars, or community engagement.

 - **Bonus Repository Metadata**: Include relevant metadata in your repository:
   - A clear description of the project
   - Use of LinkML in your codebase